 The only way to definitively diagnose cancer is through biopsy and tumor testing.

-This data is not only vital to initial evaluation but can also aid in evaluating treatment effectiveness and monitoring recurrence.
+This data is vital not only to initial evaluation but also to evaluating treatment effectiveness and monitoring recurrence.

 Should I Get a Preventive MRI?